orionjs/orionjs/docs/autoform.md

 sidebar_label: Autoform
 ---

-[Autoform](https://github.com/orionjs/orionjs-react-autoform) is an OrionJS package, available to import in any React project and usable as a React Component.
+[Autoform](https://github.com/orionjs/orionjs-react-autoform) is an Orionjs package, available to import in any React project and usable as a React Component.
 It allows to specify the name of a `mutation` as a prop and automatically setting a form for it, allowing faster developing.

 ## Background

-The client side provided by the [OrionJS Full-stack Boilerplate](https://github.com/orionjs/boilerplate-graphql-fullstack) has this structure:
+The client side provided by the [Orionjs Full-stack Boilerplate](https://github.com/orionjs/boilerplate-graphql-fullstack) has this structure:

 ```
+web
---- App
+└── App
-    --- Pages
+    ├── Pages
-    --- Root
+    ├── Root
-    --- components
+    ├── components
-        --- AutoForm
+    │   ├── AutoForm
-        --- fields
+    │   └── fields
-    --- helpers
+    ├── helpers
-    --- i18n
+    ├── i18n
-    --- index.js
+    └── index.js
 ```

 By default, the `components` folder will have a folder called `AutoForm` containing a `index.js` with the next structure: